 Obviously that answer varies from person to person.
 And of course there is more to the entire process than simply writing.
 It requires ACTION to change your thoughts AND the things you do and say.

 Journaling is an important part of this because writing about self-confidence allows your mind to develop new, positive thought patterns.
+This becomes especially powerful when combined with the positivity of daily motivational phrases and self-confidence quotes.

 If you’ve never been a confident person, the idea of changing may feel overwhelming or impossible.